Kristina01111000/Drws_site/README.md

 - Make quiz for the 5th lesson
 - Try making a new homepage for the site
 	- he is going to work on it
-- Put 31 days in the months not the first one on scorecard, he’s going to put tips in
 - figure out how to sell his ebook on his site
 - go through the pages and delete the old/extra ones
 - go through links and make sure they only open a new tab when appropriate